Hillclimbing: Canada

-Canada's best known hillclimb event is the Knox Mountain Hillclimb, held in Kelowna, British Columbia.
-It is a 3.5 km paved road, climbing 245 m.
+Canada's best-known hillclimb event is the Knox Mountain Hillclimb, held in Knox Mountain Park in Kelowna, British Columbia.
+The course is a 3.5 km paved mountain access road, climbing 245 m, and known for its challenge with off-camber corners flanked by cliffs and rock outcroppings.
 It has run annually since the 1950s, attracting drivers from the Pacific Northwest.